Lord's Prayer: In popular culture

 As with other prayers, the Lord's Prayer was used by cooks to time their recipes before the spread of clocks.
 For example, a step could be "simmer the broth for three Lord's Prayers".

 American songwriter and arranger Brian Wilson set the text of the Lord's Prayer to an elaborate close-harmony arrangement loosely based on Malotte's melody.
 Wilson's group, The Beach Boys, would return to the piece several times throughout their recording career, most notably as the B-side to their 1964 single "Little Saint Nick."
 The band Yazoo used the prayer interspersed with the lyrics of "In My Room" on the album Upstairs at Eric's.

 In the 2002 film Spider-Man, Norman Osborn, as the Green Goblin, attacks and injures Aunt May while she is in the middle of saying the Lord's Prayer, causing her hospitalization.

 Beat Generation poet Lawrence Ferlinghetti wrote and performed a "Loud Prayer" parodying the Lord's Prayer, one version of which was featured in the 1978 film The Last Waltz.

 In July 2023, Filipino drag queen and former Drag Den contestant Pura Luka Vega drew controversy online for posting a video of themselves dressing up as Jesus Christ and dancing to a punk rock version of Ama Namin, the Filipino version of the Lord's Prayer.
 The video was also condemned by several Philippine politicians and the Catholic Bishops' Conference of the Philippines.

+On 9 May 2026 a proposal was put forward by the leading Reform UK group at Kent County Council, supported by councillors from Restore Britain, to say The Lord's Prayer at the start of full council meetings.
+The proposal was debated and approved at a Full Council meeting on 22 May 2026.